depoon/NetworkInterceptor/README.md

 # NetworkInterceptor
-Simple framework to demo how we can inject URLRequest intercepting codes into iOS Apps (even for non-jailbroken devices).
+Simple framework to demo how we can intercept URLRequestin iOS Apps.
 This framework allows you to inspect the details of all outgoing requests from the app.
-This includes requests sent out by 3rd party framework like FacebookSDK, Google Analytics, etc
+This includes requests sent out by 3rd party framework like FacebookSDK, Google Analytics, etc. It is possible to use this framework to inspect and intercept App Store apps even on non-jailbroken devices.

 ### Installation